alfonsof/aws-java-examples/awslambdas3move/README.md

 * Configure your AWS access keys.

+* You can select the destination bucket name changing the value of "destinationBucketName" variable in the code.

 * Create a S3 bucket for the source and another S3 bucket for the target.

 * Create a IAM Policy: Policy-VM-buckets: